 Shiro

-A lightly spiced chickpea or bean purée, shiro is a particular favorite among Ethiopians on fasting days.
+A lightly spiced chickpea or bean purée, shiro is a particular favorite among ethiopian recipes on fasting days.
 Unassuming in appearance, it may seem like nothing more than a simple slop, but don’t be deceived – shiro is remarkably tasty.

 Shiro is often prepared with the addition of minced onions, garlic, and, depending on regional variations, ground ginger or chopped tomatoes and chile peppers, further boosting its flavor profile.